gaehlerm/SoftwareEngineering/README.md

 The most obvious and undeniable conclusion we can draw from the plot is that software engineering is not about writing code.
 It's about reading code!
 If you can reduce the time required to read code by half, you save more time than you spend writing code in total.
 By a lot.

-The first rule of software engineering:
+I came up with five fundamental rules for software engineering.
+The first one is:

 **We write code that is easy to understand.**